*We may earn revenue from the products available on this site and participate in affiliate programs.

 What We Don't Like

 The story of the Newport vs the Newport 2 could come down to simply “flow” versus “precision.”
-Now both putters have the ultimate precision milling and some of the most flowing strokes of all time have putted with a more “boxy” Newport 2.
+Now both putters have the ultimate precision dual milled face technology and some of the most flowing strokes of all time have putted with a more “boxy” Newport 2.

 However these are how the aesthetics differ.
 The Newport 2 gives almost more of a “raw” look like a prototype design that was made before “finishing” all the edges.
 Despite being mass produced, this look has been a very popular style to mimic in the era of custom, collectable, one-off putter head designs being en vogue.